Carbon markets pioneer Moura Costa buys back EcoSecurities from Mercuria

 “The idea is to restructure the company and prepare it to take part in this new phase of carbon and environmental markets,” Moura Costa told Reuters.
 He is using BVRio, a Rio de Janeiro exchange that trades green securities, as a vehicle in the deal.

-Pablo Martinez, who used to coordinate carbon trading at Mercuria, decided to join Moura Costa in the deal.
+Pablo Fernandez, who used to coordinate carbon trading at Mercuria and conducted the management buyout, joins Moura Costa in the deal.
 He will be the new CEO of EcoSecurities, with headquarters in Geneva.

 Moura Costa believes there will be opportunities in the market for environmental assets in coming years.
 One example is the growing number of regional carbon markets, such as the ones in Turkey, China, Australia, South Korea and Colombia.